CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

     However, if you'd like to use your own computer feel free to!
 If you're on Mac or Linux, open your terminal; If you're on Windows, please use the Windows Subsystem for Linux (WSL) so you can follow along.

     ???
-Tip "How to Scroll in Cyverse(Tmux) Cloud Shell"
+Tip "How to Scroll in Cyverse (Tmux) Cloud Shell"

         If you're using the Cyverse Cloud Shell, you can scroll up and down by pressing `Ctrl + b` and then `[` to enter scroll mode.
 You can then use the arrow keys to scroll up and down.
 Press `q` to exit scroll mode.

+        !!!
+Note "The CLI in CyVerse is controlled with [Tmux](https://en.wikipedia.org/wiki/Tmux), a software that allows to "window" the CLI; Here is a [cheat sheet](https://tmuxcheatsheet.com/) that will teach you more Tmux tricks!"

 <br>
 <br>